17 Best US National Parks to Visit in September (+ Fall Info & Tips)

 You can start exploring the park by making the first stop at Tiponi Point, located close to the visitor center, or going through the short trail of Painted Desert Rim.

-As far as things to see, there is Painted Desert Inn, which has a history of more than 100 years and once was a hotel and restaurant.
-It’s an epic sight!
+As far as things to see, there is the Painted Desert Inn, which has a history of more than 100 years and once was a hotel and restaurant.
+It’s an epic stop on your itinerary.

 Petrified Forest National Park in September